sveetch/atoum/README.rst

 Atoum
 =====

-A Django application to manage stock and further.
+A Django application to manage stock of consumables and further.

 This is currently in early stage development.